-The maximum total amount to be used for the external audits of the non-commercial partner(s) is DKK 50,000 per year and DKK 75,000 for the final audit covering all partners' accounts.
-Additional expenses will not be accepted and must be covered by the Administrative Partner's overhead.
+The maximum total amount to be used for the external audits of the non-commercial partner(s) is DKK 50,000 per year and DKK 75,000 for the final audit covering all non-commercial partners' accounts.
+In addition, limited expenses for audit (verification) of commercial partners' eligible expenses will be accepted (relevant for disbursing DMFA support to commercial partners, c.f. section 23).